 A smart thermostat

-2) Lack of User Knowledge & Awareness.
+2) Lack of User Knowledge & Awareness

 But IoT is a new technology, and people still do not know much about it.
-While most of the risks of IoT security issues are still on the manufacturing side, users and businesses processes can create bigger threats.
+While most of the risks of IoT security issues are still on the manufacturing side, users and business processes can create bigger threats.
 One of the biggest IoT security risks and challenges is the user’s ignorance and lack of awareness of the IoT functionality.
 As a result, everybody is put at risk.

 Tricking a human is, most of the time, the easiest way to gain access to a network.
 A type of IoT security risk that is often overlooked is social engineering attacks.
 Instead of targeting devices, a hacker targets a human, using the IoT.